mval23/MDSynergy/README.md

 # MDSynergy
-Mariana, David, and the Harmonious Triad of Optimization, Documentation, and Testing
+Mariana, David, and the Harmonious Triad of Optimization, and Documentation

 ## Project Outline
 * Phase 1: Optimization
 * Phase 2: Documentation
-* Phase 3: Testing
+* Phase 3: Consolidate and Publish

 ## Phase 1: Optimization